 Many parents prohibit their kids from taking lessons on boards in the water.
-Unsettled by scary shark potential, business liability and loss of business, surfing lessons have stopped in some places.
+Scary shark potential, business liability and loss of business brought an end to surfing lessons in some places.

-People are growing accustomed to shark-emblazoned flags, orders to exit the water, staying close to shore, monitoring radio surveillance from overhead pilots and moving to shark-free inland pools.
+People are growing used to shark-emblazoned flags, orders to exit the water, staying close to shore, monitoring radio transmissions from overhead pilots and moving to shark-free inland pools.

 Splashing while paddling surf boards to surfing zones and falls into shark-infested waters invite problems.
 Fortunately, these bold animals of prey may not waste energy on troublesome catches.

 Calmly leave the water or form a group.
 Hitting an advancing shark with an object or punching it in the eyes, gills or snout may stop the attack.
-Lacerations may result from sharkskin contact.
+Cuts and scrapes may result from sharkskin contact.

-Back away from sharks or stingrays so as to not appear threatening to them.
+Back away from sharks or stingrays to avoid threatening them.
 Do not turn your back on them.
-Maintain eye contact at all times to show you are alert and prepared to protect yourself.
+Always maintain eye contact, remain alert and be ready to protect yourself.

 Stingray stings can be avoided.
-Entering and moving through the water with Little Ray's Stingray Shuffle dance should scare them away.
+Entering and moving through the water with Little Ray's Stingray Shuffle dance should keep them away.
 It is unwise to challenge their powerful defenses with carelessness.

-Sharks must be kept in sight.
+Sharks are stealthy.
 They circle and spin to approach from behind or below.
 Unaware victims risk being sampled.
-Most sharks reject bony humans as foodstuff.
+Fortunately most sharks reject bony humans as foodstuff.

-Unless angered, sharks may approach humans more slowly and tentatively than known prey.
+Unless angered, sharks may approach humans more slowly and cautiously than known prey.
 They may not fear people, but they are not familiar with the hunt or the taste experience.

 Water activities put humans in the territory of these taste testers.
 Sharks do not put up with nonsense.
 They dine on stingrays and barracudas.
 Rafts and surfboards don't scare them.

-Popular culture portrays sharks as crazed eating-machines in comics, films, games, books, television shows and videos.
+Comics, films, games, books, television shows and videos present sharks as crazed eating-machines.
 Sports teams use this namesake for powerful image and notable victories.

 A child, who has never seen sharks, may feel no fear.
 A child, who has seen a film or a picture of a shark-caused death or injury, may not want to go near the ocean.
 Adults may avoid hot-spots.